 DDG-104 Sets the standard!!!

-Since it’s commissioning in 2008, USS STERETT (DDG 104) has been awarded the Battle Effectiveness Award four (4) times in 2011, 2014, 2017 and 2018.
+Since it’s commissioning in 2008, USS STERETT (DDG 104) has been awarded the Battle Effectiveness Award six (6) times in 2010, 2011, 2012, 2014, 2017 and 2018.
 In addition, she was recognized in 2017 as the Pacific Fleet’s Majorie Sterrett Battleship Fund Award recipient as the best in ship in the Pacific among all the Battle Effectiveness Award winners.
 Well done Fighting Fourth – we are very proud of YOU!!!